 Model LineupChrysler Town & Country LX ($26,430); Touring ($29,395); Limited ($36,530)

-Even with those larger dimensions, the 2008 Town & Country's size is comparable to several competitors.
-The Nissan Quest, Chevrolet Uplander, Kia Sedona, Honda Odyssey, and Toyota Sienna are all within two inches, plus or minus, in overall length.
+The 2009 Chrysler Town & Country is offered in one long wheelbase body style.
+The short wheelbase body style was dropped with the 2008 redesign.
+Sizewise, the Town & Country's size is comparable to several competitors.
+The Nissan Quest, Kia Sedona, Honda Odyssey, and Toyota Sienna are all within two inches, plus or minus, in overall length.
 Cargo room is comparable as well.

 The snout features a large grille heavily influenced by that of the Chrysler Sebring and Pacifica.
 The body sides have a clean, simple design, as the last model's side strakes have been eliminated.
 The rear liftgate is available with power operation, which is handy, but the rear glass doesn't open separately, which isn't.
 Chrome accents on the front and rear fascias, door handles, belt molding, and mirrors lend an upscale appearance.

 The Town & Country's competitive advantage can be found on the inside.
 While ambiance and materials quality are not tops in the class, thoughtful features are.
 The Chrysler Town & Country is brimming with them.

 First the mundane.
 Hard plastic dominates the dash and doors.
 The only padded surfaces are found on the captain's chairs' fold-down armrests, and they are an unimpressive looking rubberized material.
 The gauges are easy to spot and the various controls are clearly marked.